Friends of the Lower Mekong

-The platform has since evolved into a network supporting data and digital rights that are reflective of and accessible to all citizens across the Mekong region.
-Our target audience of civil society, private sector, government, academia, and marginalised communities utilise ODM’s rich repository of data and information to support research, analysis, and decision-making.
+The platform supports data and digital rights that are accessible to all citizens across the Mekong region.
+The target audience of civil society, private sector, government, academia, and marginalized communities utilize ODM’s rich repository of data and information to support research, analysis, and decision making.

-The RE Data Explorer is a user-friendly geospatial analysis tool for analyzing renewable energy potential and informing decisions.
+A user-friendly geospatial analysis tool for analyzing renewable energy potential and informing decisions

 RE Explorer provides renewable energy data, analytical tools, and technical assistance to developers, policymakers, and decision makers in developing countries.
 RE Explorer enables users to make meaningful decisions that support low-emission development and ultimately reduce greenhouse gas emissions.

-New developments in earth observation technology indicates that nowadays it is feasible to monitor key data for sustainable agricultural production and natural resources management using satellite remote sensing.
+Satellite remote sensing to monitor key data for sustainable agricultural production and natural resources management

-The programe on WaPOR, FAO’s portal to monitor Water Productivity through Open-access of Remotely sensed derived data, assists countries in monitoring water productivity, identifying water productivity gaps, proposing solutions to reduce these gaps and contributing to a sustainable increase of agricultural production.
-At the same time, it takes into account ecosystems and the equitable use of water resources, which should lead eventually to an overall reduction of water stress.
+WaPOR is FAO’s portal to monitor water productivity through open-access satellite data.
+The portal assists countries in monitoring water productivity, identifying water productivity gaps, proposing solutions to reduce these gaps and contributing to a sustainable increase of agricultural production.
+At the same time, it takes into account ecosystems and the equitable use of water resources so as to reduce water stress.

-Water use and Nexus opportunities in the Central Highlands of Viet Nam : an overview by IUCN
+Water use and Nexus opportunities in the Central Highlands of Viet Nam by IUCN

 IUCN provides a neutral space in which diverse stakeholders including governments, NGOs, scientists, businesses, local communities, indigenous peoples organisations and others can work together to forge and implement solutions to environmental challenges and achieve sustainable development.